lbormann/darts-caller/README.md

 *`-PCCYO / --possible_checkout_call_yourself_only`*

-If you set this to '1' the caller will only call if there is a checkout possibility if the current player is you.
+If you set this to '1' the caller will only call if there is a checkout possibility and the current player is you (associated to your board-id).
 Note: this functionality won't work if your board is offline.
 By default this is '0'.